-The Si4330 is designed to work with a microcontroller, crystal, and a few external components to create a very low cost system.
+The Si4430/31/32 is designed to work with a microcontroller, crystal, and a few external components to create a very low cost system as shown Figure 1.
 Voltage regulators are integrated on-chip which allows for a wide operating supply voltage range from +1.8 to +3.6 V. A standard 4-pin SPI bus is used to communicate with an external microcontroller.
 Three configurable general purpose I/Os are available.
 A complete list of the available GPIO functions is shown in "8.
-Auxiliary Functions" on page 40 and includes microcontroller clock output, Antenna Diversity, Antenna Switch, POR, and various interrupts.
-A complete list of the available GPIO functions is shown in AN467: Si4330 Register Descriptions."
+Auxiliary Functions" on page 50 and includes microcontroller clock output, Antenna Diversity, POR, and various interrupts.